dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-3_terminal-based_editors.md

 * `1G` moves you to the first line of your document
 * `/dillon` moves you to the first occurrence of 'dillon'
 * `n` moves you to the next 'dillon', and `N` moves you to the previous 'dillon'

+*Many of these idioms transfer over to `less`, which is what you'll often find yourself in for, e.g., man pages.
+For example, you can type a number to multiply a press of the spacebar, or search with `/`.*

 ## Repeating and combining commands